-- Daniel Schaffer
+Daniel Schaffer (Chair)

 Dan has chaired the Law School Advisory Board since its establishment in 2013.
 He has been involved in a whole range of initiatives for the Law School including fund raising for the refurbishment of the Law Library, founding the Distinguished Law Alumni Lecture Programme, establishing Job Application Skills workshops, organising mooting master classes for the School's student mooting competition amongst other things and initiating Patrons for the Law Club and Bar Society.